 A contributor's headshot or memorable quote

-6. Internal Linking
+8. Internal Linking

 Of course it’s helpful to link to sources and related outside content, but don't forget to also link to other pages or posts within your site.
 Reviving and reconnecting older posts will only help your SEO as it keeps people on the site longer, and helps your reader gather more information - thus leading them further down the conversion funnel.

-7. Call to Action
+9. Call to Action

-If hard-selling is not appropriate for the post topic, then in the very least encourage them to become a new subscriber, or invite them to access gated content as a lead-magnet.
-Strive to always capture their email in case social algorithms fail to deliver.
+If hard-selling is not appropriate for the post topic, then in the very least encourage them to become a new subscriber.
+Capturing their email is always ideal in case social algorithms fail to deliver.

 Get in the habit of including a brief bio or micro-pitch the bottom of every post.
 This will give new visitors some context and background and humanize you as the author and it can be a great place to add in key contact info or ways to keep them in the funnel.

-9. Technical Tweaks
+BONUS: Technical Tweaks